POptUS/IBCDFO/docs/manifold_sampling.rst

 and possible values are

     * norm of final model gradient if optimization was successful
-    * -1 - Termined in error
+    * -1 - Terminated in error
     * 0 - ``nf_max`` function evaluations were performed

 The programmatic interface is generally maintained identical between all